 --verifyNoEnable Z3 static contract verification

---clear-cacheNoClear verification cache before compiling
+--clear-cacheNoClear verification and incremental-build cache state first

 Output Convention